bghira/SimpleTuner/TUTORIAL.md

 ### Selecting images

 - JPEG artifacts and blurry images are a no-go.
 The model **will** pick these up.
+- High-res images introduce their own problems - they must be downsampled to fit their aspect bucket, and this inherently damages their quality.
+- For high quality photographs, some grainy CMOS sensors in the camera itself end up producing a lot of noise.
+Too much of this will result in nearly every image your model produces, containing the same sensor noise.
 - Same goes for watermarks and "badges", artist signatures.
 That will all be picked up effortlessly.
 - If you're trying to extract frames from a movie to train from, you're going to have a bad time.
 Compression ruins most films - only the large 40+ GB releases are really going to be useful for improving image clarity.
+  - Using 1080p Bluray extractions really helps - 4k isn't absolutely required, but you're going to need to reduce expectations as to what kind of content will actually WORK.
+  - Anime content will generally work very well if it's minimally compressed, but live action stuff tends to look blurry.
 - Image resolutions optimally should be divisible by 64.
   - This isn't **required**, but is beneficial to follow.
 - Square images are not required, though they will work.
-  - The model might fail to generalise across aspect ratios if they are not seen during training.
-This means if you train on only square images, you might not get a very good widescreen effect when you are done.
+  - If you train on ONLY square images or ONLY non-square images, you might not get a very good balance of capabilities in the resulting model.
-- The trainer will resize images so that the smaller side is equal to the value of `RESOLUTION`, while maintaining the aspect ratio.
-  - If your images all hover around a certain resolution, eg. `512x768`, `1280x720` and `640x480`, you might then set `RESOLUTION=640`, which would result in upscaling a minimal number of images during training time.
-  - If your images are all above a given base resolution, the trainer will downsample them to your base `RESOLUTION`
-- Your dataset should be **as varied as possible** to get the highest quality.
 - Synthetic data works great.
 This means AI-generated images, from either GAN upscaling or a different model entirely.
 Using outputs from a different model is called **transfer learning** and can be highly effective.
+  - Using ONLY synthetic data can harm the model's ability to generate more realistic details.
+A decent balance of regularisation images (eg. concepts that aren't your target) will help to maintain broad capabilities.
+- Your dataset should be **as varied as possible** to get the highest quality.
+It should be balanced across different concepts, unless heavily biasing the model is desired.

 ### Captioning

-SimpleTuner provides a [captioning](/toolkit/captioning/README.md) script that can be used to mass-rename files in a format that is acceptable to SimpleTuner.
+SimpleTuner provides multiple [captioning](/toolkit/captioning/README.md) scripts that can be used to mass-rename files in a format that is acceptable to SimpleTuner.

+Options:

-Currently, it uses T5 Flan and BLIP2 to produce high quality captions, though it can be very slow and resource hungry.
+- T5 Flan and BLIP2 produce mediocre captions; it can be very slow and resource hungry.
+- LLaVA produces acceptable captions but misses subtle details.
+  - It is better than BLIP, can sometimes read text but invents details and speculates.
+  - Follows instruction templates better than CogVLM and BLIP.
+- CogVLM produces the best captions and requires the most time/resources.
+  - It still speculates, especially when given long instruct queries.
+  - It does not follow instruct queries very well.

 Other tools are available from third-party sources, such as Captionr.